thelaibaasif/Implementing-Static-and-Dynamic-Routing-in-Cisco-Packet-Tracer/README.md

-# Implementing Static and Dynamic Routing in Cisco Packet Tracer
+# Implementing Static and Dynamic Routing in Cisco Packet Tracer -Computer Networks

 ## Description
 This project involves setting up a network with three subnets (Network A, B, and C) using Cisco Packet Tracer.
 Network A and Network B are connected via static routing, while Network A and Network B are connected to Network C using a dynamic routing protocol.
 The aim is to ensure full connectivity between all PCs in the network.